ForeverKaylard/Portfolio_Projects/readme.md

-1. We are tasked with finding 5 the olders users to gift them a reward for the longest users subscribed to us?
+1. We are tasked with finding 5 of the olders users to gift them a reward for the longest users subscribed to us?

 SELECT * FROM users